teijatestaaja/tester2developer/completed_courses_2020.md

 ## Codeless Test Automation with Selenium IDE

 At work, I needed to study [Selenium IDE](https://www.selenium.dev/selenium-ide/) for my next project.
 Previously I have only used [Selenium Library](https://robotframework.org/SeleniumLibrary/SeleniumLibrary.html) with Robot Framework, but I had not used any kind of codeless test automation tools.
 After searching the Web I found [official tutorial](https://www.selenium.dev/selenium-ide/docs/en/introduction/getting-started) and this TAU course taught by Dave Haeffner, one of current the developers of Selenium IDE.
 So, this course introduced a free and open source record and playback tool called Selenium IDE.
 It was a great course for learning basic usage of Selenium IDE, and I learned how to write, run and debug tests with it in addition to writing scripts within the editor.
 I strongly recommend this course to anyone interested in the subject!

+## Kotlin Basics II

+I was attending an online course for which I had to develop a learning material.
+So I decided to create a basic Kotlin online web course in Finnish.
+At the same time I learned more on the basics of Kotlin so it was totally worth

 ## Azure fundamentals